NigelFinegan5p/project-1/README.md

 1. Digital Marketing Specialist, 2.
 Keyword and Backlink Sector Research, 3.
 Website Optimization, 4.
 Strategy Implementation, 5.
 Campaign Tracking, 6.
 Building Brand Authority.

 Additional information relating to the each of the six point steps is included in the text.
-The text overlay sits on top of a large white SEO logo.
+The text overlay sits on top of a large white SEO logo, with a black and white contrast.
 <br>
 <br>
 ![enter image description here](https://github.com/NigelFinegan5p/project-1/blob/main/screenshots/services.jpg)